apconole/pam_tfa/README.md

 2. Systems where users authenticate with keys.

-The way I've chosen to handle this is by treating the 'challenge-response' phase as an account management function.
-IE: By successfully passing the 'auth' stack, you prove you know the authentication token.
+The way I've chosen to handle this is by treating the 'challenge-response' phase as an account OR auth management function.
+IE: By successfully passing the 'auth' stack, you prove you know the authentication token and we can either stay in 'auth' land to do the challenge response or use 'account' as a means by which we say "you can be on this system."

+This also lets us get around '2' above - according to the OpenSSH manual, pubkey authentication bypasses the 'auth' stack in pam, but ONLY the 'auth' stack.

 The Authentication Part
 =======================